github/opensource.guide/overviews/os-contributing/index.md

 ### Pull Request Pro Tips :TM:

 - [Fork](http://guides.github.com/overviews/forking/) the repository and clone it locally.
 Connect your local to the original 'upstream' repository by adding it as a remote. **Pull in changes** from 'upstream' often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
+See more detailed instructions [here](https://help.github.com/articles/syncing-a-fork).
 - Create a [**branch**](http://guides.github.com/overviews/flow/) for your edits.
 - In the body of your pull request, **be clear** about what problem was occurring and how someone can recreate that problem.
 Then be equally as clear about what steps you took to make your changes.
 - It's best to **test**.
 Run your changes against any existing tests if they exist and create new ones when needed.
 Whether tests exist or not, make sure your changes don't break the existing project.